Gianna Brassil, ’20

-Major: International Studies and Classics
+Majors: International Studies and Classics

-Project: Polio, a contagious infectious disease, has been at the forefront of the World Health Organization’s (WHO) disease eradication agenda since its creation.
+Project: Polio, an infectious disease, has been at the forefront of the World Health Organization’s (WHO) disease eradication agenda since its creation.
 The three current endemic countries– Nigeria, Pakistan, and Afghanistan- continue to face barriers that prevent polio eradication.
 As public health organizations draw closer to polio eradication, these countries continue to face political and historical challenges to eradicating the disease.